 When a bridge or crown comes out, what we must first think about is: Why did it come out?

 This is the best situation because it is simply a matter of sticking it back in.
 When we stick the bridge or crown back in, we need to make sure that the tooth and crown / bridge is dry and clean so that the glue works as well as possible.
-Treatment: Glue it back in.
+Treatment: Glue it back in by your emergency dentist.

 It’s not fitting well

 The crown or bridge needs to be well fitting to the tooth that it is supported by.
 The tighter the fit and the more physical support that the tooth underneath offers, the better the crown or bridge will last.
-Treatment: To make a new crown / bridge if possible.
+Treatment: To make a new crown / bridge if possible by your emergency dentist.

 You need enough height and width of the tooth to support a crown or bridge (approx 2mm).
 The longer the bridge, the more strength the supporting teeth will need.
 Many times we see the tooth underneath has sheared off and broken and cannot be glued back on.
-Treatment: To make a new crown / bridge if possible.
+Treatment: To make a new crown / bridge if possible by your emergency dentist.

 It’s catching in the bite

 When there is too much force on the crown / bridge, for example it catches when you are eating or grinding your teeth, it will come off.
-Treatment: To adjust the biting surface of the crown / bridge or make a new one.
+Treatment: To adjust the biting surface of the crown / bridge or make a new one by your emergency dentist.

 Loose dentures can be a common problem for many people.
 There are many reasons why they can become loose, here are just some of them reasons: